Maze Builder Docs 6.0.1

 |

-Build textual representations of mazes quickly and easily on multiple platforms and languages.
-Below is an example of the string generated from the command-line interface.
+Create and customize mazes on multiple platforms and languages.
+Below is an example of the string generated from the command-line interface example.

 The library provides multiple export formats like Wavefront object, PNG and JPEG images, JSON, and plain text or stdout.